MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/compute.md

 ### Use cases for the oil and gas seismic and reservoir simulation reference architecture

 Reservoir and seismic workflows usually have similar requirements for compute and job scheduling.
 However, seismic workloads challenge the infrastructure's storage capabilities.
-They sometimes need multiple PBs of storage and throughput requirements that might be measured in the hundreds of GBs.
-For example, a single seismic processing project might start with 500 TBs of raw data, which requires potentially several PBs of long-term storage.
+They sometimes need multiple PBs of storage and throughput requirements that might be measured in the hundreds of gigabytes.
+For example, a single seismic processing project might start with 500 TB of raw data, which requires potentially several PBs of long-term storage.

 See the following reference architectures that can help you successfully meet your goals for running your application in Azure.

 #### Reference architecture for seismic processing

 Seismic processing and imaging are fundamental for the oil and gas industry because they create a model of the subsurface based on the exploration data.
-The process of qualifying and quantifying what might be in the subsurface is typically conducted by geoscientists.
+Geoscientists typically conduct the process of qualifying and quantifying what might be in the subsurface.
 Geoscientists usually use datacenter and cloud-bound software.
 Occasionally they access the software remotely or in the cloud by using virtual desktop technology.

 The quality of the subsurface model and the quality and resolution of the data is crucial to make the right business decisions about bidding on leases or deciding where to drill.
 Seismic image interpretation images can improve the position of wells and reduce the risk of drilling a *dry hole*.
 For oil and gas companies, having a better understanding of subsurface structures translates directly to reducing exploration risk.
 Basically, the higher the accuracy of the company's view of the geological area, the better its chance of striking oil when it drills.

 This job is data and compute-intensive.
 The company needs to process terabytes of data.
 This data processing requires massive and fast computation power, which includes fast networking.
 Because of the data and computing-intensive nature of seismic imaging, companies use parallel computing to process data and reduce the time to compilation and completion.

 Companies relentlessly process large volumes of seismic acquisition data to locate and accurately quantify and qualify the hydrocarbon content in reservoirs that they discover in the subsurface before they begin recovery operations.
-Because acquisition data is unstructured and can easily reach petabyte levels for one potential oil and gas field, seismic processing activity can only be completed within a meaningful timeframe by using HPC and appropriate data management strategies.
+Acquisition data is unstructured and can easily reach petabyte levels for one potential oil and gas field.
+Because of these factors, you can only complete seismic processing activity within a reasonable timeframe by using HPC and other appropriate data management strategies.

 :::image type="content" source="../media/network-interconnect.png" alt-text="Diagram of the network interconnect compute and storage for seismic interpretation and modeling." lightbox="../media/network-interconnect.png" border="false":::